yl-ang/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all books using the `book list` command.
 Ensure that there is at least one book in the book list.
 Ensure that no other book other than the first one has an isbn that matches "9780371888506".

    2. Test case: `book edit 1 n/Harry Potter 1 i/9780371888506`<br>
       Expected: Title and isbn of the first book in the book list are changed to "Harry Potter 1" and "9780371888506" respectively.
 All books with the same isbn as the first one before entering the book edit command will have their titles changed to `Harry Potter 1` as well.
+Details of edited book shown in status message.

    3. Test case: `book edit 0 n/Harry`<br>
       Expected: Book list remain unchanged.
 Error details shown in the status message.